Christopher Bulstrode: Career

 Bulstrode's medical career began in Africa, where he worked in refugee camps and as a lecturer in veterinary pathology.
 Later, he returned to the UK and changed his specialisation to trauma and orthopaedics.
 He was known for his outspoken views on medical ethics and reform, particularly advocating for the rights of junior doctors and critiquing established medical practices.

 Bulstrode's later career included service as a trauma surgeon in the British Army, despite initial age-related challenges.
 His deployment to Afghanistan was a notable period, where he contributed to healthcare restructuring and worked in refugee camps.
 His post-military career involved emergency medicine in New Zealand and contributions to Doctors of the World.
 His service was recognised in 2016 when he was appointed CBE.

 Bulstrode died of a progressive neurodegenerative disorder on 7 December 2023.
-Before he died he completed his autobiography.
+Before he died he completed his autobiography which is now being reviewed for a film based on his life, particularly as a medic in the army.
 His memorial service was held at Magdalen College Oxford.